A0i-Noel/CSE212FinalProject/1-queue.md

 When many people can access simultaneously, queue method works to make the process easier.
 In many case, they set the __maximum size__ of the queue not to make items or customers waiting for a long time.

 #### Example (Problem)

+- Please implement coding with queue structure that manages customer  queue for problem shooting.
+Then make sure, the queue has a maximum number, and if it is exceeded, show comment, "Maximum Number of Customers in Queue."
+Customers can add their name, account id, and problem.
+And this queue data shows waiting customer information.
 ```python
 class Customer_Service:
     """